bunzosteele/lc-dashboard/README.md

 1. Navigate to the **Roster** tab (part of the Management dropdown, requires write token)
 2. Use the **Add Raider** form at the bottom to add each player with their role and class
 3. As you add CLA sheets, any players seen in CLA exports but not on the roster will appear in the **Seen in CLA — Not on Roster** panel.
-Click ✕ to permanently exclude bench players
+Click ✕ to permanently exclude old  players

 ---